gh0stwizard/plwrd/README.md

 Note that the extention of the file was ommitted, as well as full path to file.

-In the same way you may create your own application.
+In the same way you may create your own application file, e.g.
+<code>src/app/mojo.pl</code>.

 # API #